-Why?
-Well because by the age of four, I was blow-drying, curling, spraying, teasing (yes, teasing- it was the 80’s…who am I kidding?
-I still tease my hair) and braiding my waist-long blonde hair.
-I was incredibly particular about my hair too.
+Why would friends and family say I would grow up to be a hair stylist?
+Well because by the age of four, I was blow-drying, curling, spraying, teasing (yes, teasing- it was the 80’s! …who am I kidding?
+I still tease my hair!) and braiding my waist-long blonde hair.
+I was incredibly particular about my hair, too.
 My pony tails couldn’t have any bumps or whispies sticking out, and my braids had to be tight.
 I wanted to be perfectly coiffed all the time!

 By the time I hit junior high, I was doing all my friend’s “up-does” for dances and special occasions.
 By high school I was cutting my friend’s hair, and by college I was coloring my roommate’s hair — tin foil and all!
 I always imagined that one day, when I had a daughter of my own, she would love to have her hair curled and braided just as I did when I was young.